polyphony-chat/.github/CODE_OF_CONDUCT.md

 As such, we do not condone the use or spreading of AI generated images, videos, or music in our work and our community.

+We will not accept code contributions derived through highly LLM-automated coding practices, commonly referred to as "vibe coding".
+We do not, however, place restrictions on the usage of LLMs to help you answer questions, learn new topics or help with debugging code you'd like to contribute.

 ## Enforcement Responsibilities